PostHog/posthog.com/contents/handbook/strategy/brand.md

 showTitle: true
 ---

 Brand matters to us, greatly.
+It's one of the four major reasons people get recommended PostHog so directly helps us grow.
+Everyone else is largely terrible at it so it's a massive opportunity to build a long term advantage as a company, and frankly it's fun.
 It's every interaction we have with our users and comes from how the company itself is designed.
 It's more than hedgehogs:

 * how our pricing works
 * the way we word our emails